christine-nanteza/coffee-shop-website/README.md

 # coffee-shop-website
-A full-stack website built with myphpadmin, MySQL, JavaScript and HTML/CSS using XAMPP
+A full-stack website built with PHP, MySQL, JavaScript and HTML/CSS using XAMPP